libelle17/autofax/README.md

 holds the posted faxes in a mariadb database. <br>
 Additionally, received faxes from
 <b>hylafax</b>/<b>capisuite</b> can be named with the
-sender&rsquo;s name according to his telephone number and stored.</p>
+sender&rsquo;s name according to his fax number and stored.</p>

 <h2>INSTALLATION